camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 ### Get queue item result by ID

-This operation allows you get the information related to a certain item from your UIPath Orchestrator.
+This operation allows you get an item from your UIPath Orchestrator.
 In order to execute it, you need to take the following steps:

 1. Select the operation _Get Queue Item result by ID_ from the dropdown list **Operation type**.
 2. Configure authentication as described in the section [authentication](#authentication)
-3. Fill response mapping as described in the section [get queue item result by ID response](#get-queue-item-result-by-id-response)
+3. Fill the **Item ID** field.
+This field supports FEEL, so you're able to fetch an item ID from the process context, for example, if you exported it while [adding a new queue item](#add-queue-item).

 ![UIPath Connector - Get Queue Item result by ID](../img/connectors-uipath-get-queue-item-result-by-id.png)